MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

  ![file policy edit and preview results](./media/file-policy-edit-and-preview-results.png "file policy edit and preview results")

 ## Migration
- [!INCLUDE[Adallom](./includes/adallom_md.md)] helps you roll out your migrations by letting you know who in your organization is using which apps and giving you the tools to monitor new app adoption.
+ Cloud App Security helps you roll out your migrations by letting you know who in your organization is using which apps and giving you the tools to monitor new app adoption.
 It can also help you figure out which types of apps you should offer in your organization, by providing you the tools to see what everyone is already using.

 ### How to migrate your users to a new app
  Imagine this scenario: you recently bought Office 365 and you want all the users in your organization to stop using all other cloud storage apps, and start using OneDrive.
 Here's what you might want to do: